The story of genetics and nutrition

 No one wants to avoid carbs unnecessarily so we did a bit of bio-hacking with a CGM device (phase 3) to peronalise her carb intake.
 We found that certain carb-rich foods raised her levels more than others, and that she really didn’t tolerate carbs well at night.
 By adjusting her carb intake and personalizing her fasting regime, we were able to support her ‘inner body health’ and help her reach her goal weight.

-Patient A is just one of many examples of how personalizing nutrition based on an individual's genetics can have a significant impact on weight loss success.
+Patient A is just one of many examples of how personalising nutrition based on an individual's genetics can have a significant impact on weight loss success.
 By focusing on inner body health, we were able to overcome Patient A's difficulty to loose weight and help her achieve sustainable results.

 This highlights the importance of using genetics to address health issues and the benefits of supporting inner body health for sustainable weight loss.